December 23rd, 2019 by Eco Choice

 - Low-E coatings on glass inserts and side lights

 - Installed by a company experienced with installing ENERGY STAR products

-As we mentioned previously, if you are shopping for an appliance or a window, the ENERGY STAR mark is sign that the product is more energy efficient compared to conventional products.
-An energy efficient product may be a little more expensive than an ordinary inefficient one.
+As we mentioned previously, if you are shopping for an appliance or a window, the ENERGY STAR mark is a sign that the product is more energy efficient compared to conventional products.
+An energy-efficient product may be a little more expensive than an ordinary inefficient one.
 However, you will recoup that cost (and save even more) in no time at all.

 ENERGY STAR zones in Canada

 Not every home in Canada needs the same windows.
 Regions in the north of the country are colder and receive harsher winters, while the southern parts of Canada see much milder climate.
 Canada is divided into three climate zones.
 Zone 1 is reserved for relatively warmer areas, while Zone 3 comprises parts of the country that face the harshest winters.
 Toronto, the GTA and the Durham region all come under Zone 2.

 As the zone gets colder, it requires a more efficient product for it to be certified as energy efficient.
 For instance, a window with a U-factor rating of 1.50 would be energy efficient in Zone 1.
 However, it would not qualify for Zone 2, which requires a U-factor rating of 1.40 or lower.